 Ventress real estate is some of the most expensive in Louisiana, although Ventress house values don't compare to the most expensive real estate in the U.S.

-Ventress is a blue-collar town, with 35.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ventress, you'll notice that it is more blue-collar than most other communities in America.
+35.94% of Ventress’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ventress is a town of production and manufacturing workers, managers, and professionals.
 There are especially a lot of people living in Ventress who work in management occupations (23.73%), art, media, and design (10.37%), and sales jobs (6.91%).

 Of important note, Ventress is also a town of artists.
 Ventress has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ventress’s character.

-Ventress is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ventress does not have a public transit system used by locals to get to and from work.

 The per capita income in Ventress in 2022 was $36,183, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $144,732 for a family of four.
 However, Ventress contains both very wealthy and poor people as well.